CrossGeeks/PushNotificationPlugin/docs/LocalizedPushNotifications.md

 On iOS push notifications are associated with iOS default platform localization.

 > If you use a consistent set of messages for your notifications, you can store localized versions of the message text in your app bundle and use the loc-key and loc-args keys in your payload to specify which message to display.
 The loc-key and loc-args keys define the message content of the notification.
-When present, the local system searches the app’s Localizable.strings files for a key string matching the value in loc-key.
+When present, the local system searches the appâ€™s Localizable.strings files for a key string matching the value in loc-key.
 It then uses the corresponding value from the strings file as the basis for the message text, replacing any placeholder values with the strings specified by the loc-args key.
 (You can also specify a title string for the notification using the title-loc-key and title-loc-args keys.).
 [Apple documentation](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CreatingtheNotificationPayload.html#//apple_ref/doc/uid/TP40008194-CH10-SW9)

 So you can use iOS default platform localization by following this brief guide: